-4 Situations to Consider Getting Short-Term or Another Type of Car Insurance
+Four Situations to Consider Getting Short-Term or Another Type of Car Insurance

-If You’re A Ride Sharing Professional
+1. If You’re a Ridesharing Professional

-If You Rent Cars Frequently
+2. If You Rent Cars Frequently

 It’s important to remember that your current auto insurance policy may already include coverage options on renting cars, so ask your carrier if rental cars are covered in your policy.
 This can help you avoid spending extra money on insurance from the car rental company.
-If you decide to purchase a rental car insurance policy, be sure you understand the coverage so there are no surprises if you were to get in an accident.
+If you decide to purchase a rental car insurance policy, be sure you understand the coverage so there are no surprises if you get in an accident.

-If You’re “In Between” Cars
+3. If You’re “In Between” Cars

 Depending on your situation, your options for car insurance can vary.
 If you plan to purchase a vehicle in the near future, you should have some kind of continuous insurance policy.
-If you don’t plan to drive ever again you can look into cancelling your policy altogether.
+If you don’t plan to drive ever again, you can look into canceling your policy altogether.
 It’s important to speak with your carrier about your situation and determine the actions to take on your policy so you are never without coverage.

-If You Don’t Own A Car, but Drive Occasionally
+4. If You Don’t Own A Car, but Drive Occasionally

 If you don’t own a car currently, but might need to drive one occasionally, you can look into a non-owner policy.
 This may be the case if you borrow a car for personal use or if you drive cars professionally that you don’t own.
 No matter if you own the car or are behind the wheel, it’s important to obtain an auto insurance policy to protect you financially in case of an accident.

-What is the cost of short term car insurance?
+What is the cost of short-term car insurance?

 SelectQuote Can Help You Find Affordable Temporary Car Insurance